IanYangChina/DRL_Implementation/README.md

 Gym-like training environments as possible
 - The package is under-development, plan to release the first version before April 2021.
 - Tested environments: Gym, Pybullet-gym, Pybullet-multigoal-gym
+- *My priority is on continuous action algorithms as I'm working on robotics*

 #### Installation
 `git clone https://github.com/IanYangChina/DRL_Implementation.git` \